Catch up on how things have been over the past week (over drinks and snacks if possible). Then ask group members:

 Now Jesus calls Zacchaeus ‘a true son of Abraham.’
 Jesus is emphasising that national identity and obedience to the law cannot make anyone right with God.
 True ‘sons of Abraham’ (like Zacchaeus) share Abraham’s faith: this commitment to God starts inwardly but inevitably spills out in love for God and others.

-By clicking any link on this page you are giving your consent for us to set cookies.
+By clicking the Accept button below you are giving your consent for us to set cookies.